Why Raven How It Works Features Privacy FAQ Try the Beta

 🔒

-Security & Privacy 5 questions
+Security & Privacy 15 questions

 No. We do not share, sell, or trade your data with anyone.
 We have no advertising partners, no analytics SDKs, and no data broker relationships.
+Apple delivers our push notifications and that is the extent of third-party involvement.

-Account data: while account is active + 30 days after deletion.
-Messages: until you delete them.
+Account data: while active + 30 days after deletion.
+Encrypted messages: until you delete them, and they remain unreadable to us regardless.
 Server logs: 30 days.
 Mesh relay data: 24 hours maximum.
+To erase everything: Settings → Account → Delete Account.
+For an export beforehand: Settings → Account → Download My Data.

 No questions match your search.
 Try different keywords.